What is Bruxism?

 Dehydration can also lead to bruxism, so make sure you are well-hydrated.

-A good oral care regime will keep the teeth stronger and more protected, while you tackle the root cause of bruxism, so make sure you brush your teeth well and use a mouthwash daily.
+A good oral care routine will keep the teeth stronger and more protected, while you tackle the root cause of bruxism, so make sure you brush your teeth well and use a mouthwash daily.

 Treatment for Bruxism: